outlyerapp/integrations/sensu/README.md

 * **account**: The unique account name of the account you want to push metrics too (you will see this in the URL when using the app)
 * **schemes**: (Optional) Define your Graphite naming schemes here to transform your metric name schemes into labels for outlyer.
 Read more on schemes below.
 If this is removed all Graphite metrics will be sent as-is.
-However if your Graphite metric names are longer than 80 characters they will be truncated to the last 80 characters.
+However if your Graphite metric names are longer than 80 characters the metric name will be truncated to the last 80 characters.
 Using Schemes is recommended to ensure all your metrics are sent with labels so they are easily discoverable in Outlyer.

 Finally restart your Sensu server so the new handler is enabled: